prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

     - Two dif objects, two dif areas in memory

 ###### S1 Section 9, Lecture 78 - @Scope Annotation - Write Some Code
+- Here:
+- If Spring is creating multiple objects cause' you used @Scope("prototype"), the constructor will be called for each bean.
+    - So, two beans means calling constructor twice

 ###### S1 Section 9, Lecture 79 - Bean Lifecycle Method Annotations - Overview